snackk/arch-installation/README.md

 $ ./environment-setup.sh
 ```

- * Next some hardware configs (Password may be needed here):
+ * Next some hardware specific dependencies and drivers (Password may be needed here):
 ```sh
 $ ./toshiba-s50-b131-setup.sh
 $ reboot